odpi/egeria-docs/site/docs/concepts/governance-request-type.md

 !!! education "Further information"
     * The Open Metadata Types model *[0461 Governance Action Engines](/types/4/0461-Governance-Engines)* shows how the governance request type links the governance engine to the governance service via the *SupportedGovernanceService* relationship.
-    * [Building governance action services](/guides/developer/governance-action-services/overview) describes how the governance request type, request parameters and action types are passed to a governance action service.
+    * [Building governance action services](/guides/developer/governance-action-services/overview) describes how the governance request type, request parameters and target actions are passed to a governance action service.